 Write meeting memos

 The best way to stay on the same page is to write detailed meeting memos.
-It will allow businesses and developers to track their ideas & agreements and follow them in a high workload condition.
+It will allow businesses and developers to track their ideas & agreements and follow them in a high workload.

 Proper communication with people is still an eternal topic for discussion.
 We can deal with this issue at the domestic level.
 But frequently, it doesn't help us find the right words for those who design innovative software products for us.

-A manager and an engineer will always have a different experience, knowledge, and focus of perception.
+A manager and an engineer will always have different experiences, knowledge, and focus of perception.
 The first one is a business person.
 The other one is a creator.
 They will not understand each other, and there is no versatile way to ensure seamless communication between them.

-Are you looking for reliable allies understanding your business needs?
-Drop us a line to use our management and tech expertise.
+Are you looking for reliable allies who understand your business needs?
+Drop us a line to use JEVERA's management and tech expertise.